Full TitleA Phase 1 Study of Durvalumab and IPH2201 in Adult Subjects with Select Advanced Solid Tumors

 IPH2201 and durvalumab are immunotherapy drugs.
 They each block proteins that may allow tumor cells to escape detection by the immune system.
 By blocking these two proteins, this drug combination may boost the power of the immune system to recognize and kill cancer cells, causing tumors to shrink.

-In this study, researchers are finding the best dose of IPH2201 to give with durvalumab in patients with metastatic solid tumors, including non-small cell lung cancer, endometrial cancer, ovarian cancer, cervical cancer, pancreatic cancer, prostate cancer, or colorectal cancer.
+In this study, researchers are finding the best dose of IPH2201 to give with durvalumab in patients with metastatic solid tumors.
 Both medications are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

-- Patients must have metastatic non-small cell lung cancer, endometrial cancer, ovarian cancer, cervical cancer, pancreatic cancer, prostate cancer, or colorectal cancer that has continued to grow or came back despite prior therapy.
+- Patients must have a metastatic solid tumor that has continued to grow or came back despite prior therapy.

 - Patients may not have received prior immunotherapy.